Dean Israelite: Career

 Israelite started his career with writing and directing several short films, including Acholiland.

 In 2015, Israelite made his feature film directing debut with the found footage science fiction thriller Project Almanac, based on the script by Jason Pagan and Andrew Deutschman.
 Michael Bay produced the film, which was released on January 30, 2015 by Paramount Pictures, grossing more than $32 million with a budget of $12 million.
 Israelite directed Lionsgate's Power Rangers film (2017), based on the screenplay by John Gatins, with a story by Matt Sazama, Burk Sharpless, Michelle Mulroney and Kieran Mulroney, which was released on March 24, 2017 by Lionsgate Films, grossing $142.3 million against a production budget of $100 million.
 It was a box office failure, losing the studio an estimated $74 million, when factoring in all revenues and expenses.

 Future and cancelled projects

 In February 2014, Israelite was among the directors who were being eyed by the Marvel Studios to direct the superhero film Doctor Strange, but later in June 2014 Scott Derrickson was confirmed as director.

 In June 2014, Israelite was set to direct the remake of the 1983 film WarGames for Metro-Goldwyn-Mayer, based on the script by Arash Amel.

-Israelite is set to direct Unexplained Phenomenon from the screenplay by Andrew Deutschman & Jason Pagan, for Amblin Entertainment and The Picture Company.
+In October 2017, Israelite was set to direct Unexplained Phenomenon, a sci-fi thriller for Amblin Entertainment and The Picture Company.
+He also pitched to Amblin a supernatural thriller entitled Minotaur.

+In February 2020, he joined the action thriller Rogue to direct for STXfilms, Tencent, and David S. Goyer.

+In January 2024, he became attached to direct the Kevin Hart produced-thriller Can You Hear Me? for The Hideaway Entertainment.